Repairing / Covering Old, Torn Wall Insulation in Metal Buildings

 -

-Then use either screws/washers or a wood strip (best method-painting optional) to secure the BlueTex™ to the bottom of the top eave strut In the CENTER ONLY.
+Then use either screws/washers or a wood/metal strip (best method - painting it is optional) to secure the BlueTex™ to the bottom of the top eave strut In the CENTER ONLY.
 We recommend #8 1 1/4" self-drilling hex head screws (with a 1/4" hex head).
-We recommend prepping several pieces of wood at a time by pre-drilling 1/8" holes through the wood to prevent splitting.
+If you go with wood strips, we recommend preparing several pieces of wood at a time by pre-drilling 1/8" holes through the wood to prevent splitting.
 Then, pre-load your screws into the pre-drilled holes so you're ready to go.

 -

 Pull edges upward to make sure BlueTex™ is smooth and tight.
-Use at least two more screws/washer or screws into wood strip to secure the top into the bottom of the eave truss.
+Use at least two more screws/washer or screws into wood/metal strip to secure the top into the bottom of the eave truss.

 - Replace screws from outside to cinch/lock BlueTex™ between metal panel and purlins.